 Other markets IG offer include:

-IG is an all in one broker who aims to make it easy for traders to trade in all sorts of derivatives. easyMarkets primarily a forex broker who also offers some other CFD options.
+IG is an all in one broker that aims to make it easy for traders to trade in all sorts of derivatives. easyMarkets primarily a forex broker who also offers some other CFD options.

 One thing UK traders should be aware of when choosing IG is that they cannot offer cryptocurrencies to UK traders.
 This is due to FCA regulations which do not allow this type of product for trade. easyMarkets use CySEC as their regulator, so do allow crypto trading.